mickem/nscp/docs/docs/howto/external_scripts.md

 VBScript is somewhat loosely related to Visual Basic (hence the name) but in reality they have little in common.

 Writing VB scripts guide can be found on the web so we will not focus on the language here in detail.
-THe normal stuff applies i.e. the "console output" will be returned as a message, anything after a | char is treated as performance data.
+The normal stuff applies i.e. the "console output" will be returned as a message, anything after a | char is treated as performance data.
 And finally the exit code dictates the status.

 A quick sample script: